Crabtrey History, Family Crest & Coats of Arms

 Early census records may help in this search.
 "Depositions from York Castle" noted that John Crabtre and William Crabtree as residing there, but no dates were given.
 John atte Crabbetrywe was listed in Essex in 1301.

-Important Dates for the Crabtrey family
+Early History of the Crabtrey family

 This web page shows only a small excerpt of our Crabtrey research.
 Another 101 words (7 lines of text) covering the years 1086, 1563, 1667, 1610, 1644, 1639, 1881, 1685, 1968, 1620 and 1706 are included under the topic Early Crabtrey History in all our PDF Extended History products and printed products wherever possible.

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Crabtrey family name include Crabtree, Crabbtree, Craybtree, Crabbetree and many more.